theocrithary/Laravel_AWS_ElasticBeanstalk/README.md

 Notification Protocol=email
 ```
 #### 8) Create an Environment Variables file
-- Create a new file in the .elasticbeanstalk directory of your project with the following name; <i>00environmentVariables.config</i>
+- Create a new file in the .elasticbeanstalk directory of your project with the following name;<br> <i>00environmentVariables.config</i>
 - Add the following code to the file;
 ```
 option_settings: